hemantapkh/ncellbot/README.md

 <b>Currently, the latest version of [Ncell App](https://github.com/hemantapkh/ncellapp) is not open-sourced yet.
 I will try to release a new version as soon as possible.</b>

-* Clone the repository, create a virtual environment, and install the requirements.
+* Clone the repository, create a virtual environment, and install the requirements

     ```bash
     git clone https://github.com/hemantapkh/ncellbot && virtualenv ncellenv && source ncellenv/bin/activate && cd ncellbot && pip install -r requirements.txt
     ```

-* Add your bot token in [config.json](config.json) file.
+* Add your bot token in [config.json](config.json) file
 * Run the [migration.py](migrations.py) file to open a database.

     ```python